Inflectra/rapise-powerpack/PageTextCompare/README.md

 # Comparing Web Page Content to Text or MSWord File

-Here we have three useful functions for comparing.
+This sample contains two useful functions.

-Compare contents of currently open web page with reference file in plain text format:
+Compare contents of the currently open web page with reference file in plain text format:
 ```javascript
 function ComparePageToTextFile(refTextPath)
 ```

-Compare contents of currently open web page with reference file in MSWord format:
+Compare contents of the currently open web page with reference file in MSWord format:
 ```javascript
 function ComparePageToWordFile(refWordPath)
 ```

-This function assumes that you have Microsoft Office installed on current machine.
+	Note: This function assumes that you have Microsoft Office installed on current machine.

 ## Example